ToniWonKanobi/theoveranalyzed.net/posts/2015/7/15/ditching-webfonts.md

 # Trying Stuff

 Yesterday, I experimented more with disabling JavaScript.
 Without JavaScript enabled, page load times were only marginally faster.
 [And as I said previously][theoveranalyzed 5], gaining less than a quarter second in page loading times didn't warrant losing Bigfoot footnotes.
 But while I was experimenting in Safari's `View Page Source` window, I noticed something.
-In general, TheOverAnalyzed initializes rather quickly, somewhere in the range of 100 ms. However, immediately thereafter -- before loading the next resource -- there was latency of around 800 ms. That "next resource" I speak of is the Ideal Sans webfont, served up via Hoefler & Co's [Cloud.typography][typography 3] backend.
+In general, TheOverAnalyzed initializes rather quickly, somewhere in the range of 100ms.
+However, immediately thereafter---before loading the next resource---there was latency of around 800ms.
+That next resource I speak of is the Ideal Sans webfont, served up via Hoefler & Co's [Cloud.typography][typography 3] backend.

-800 ms. That's almost an *entire* second of latency.
-And Ideal Sans -- my favorite font -- was the culprit.
+800ms.
+That's almost an *entire* second of latency.
+And Ideal Sans---my favorite font---was the culprit.

 Could I fix this?